scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

   pefb=np.zeros(3,dtype=complex)
   pefb[0]=1.0
   pefb[1:]=-pfb[:,0]
+  print "pefb=",pefb

 This computes pefb= [ 1 -2.05  1.05], reproducing the paper result.

-The next step it "To find p.e.f. c that concerns only the signal event ... deconvolve the p.e.f. b, obtained from the input gather, with p.e.f. a, obtained from the model gather, and obtained c = (1, –1.05)."
+The next step is "To find p.e.f. c that concerns only the signal event ... deconvolve the p.e.f. b, obtained from the input gather, with p.e.f. a, obtained from the model gather, and obtained c = (1, –1.05)."
 Scipy.lfilter provides a recursive filter option, which is exactly the paper's "deconvolve" function.
 The code that computes this filter is:

 .. code-block:: python